ci1xgk/Fellowship_Webpage/Workshop_Sep2021.md

 ### The ‘Flood modelling & forecasting challenges in industry’ workshop
-The workshop was part of the EPSRC-funded project SEAMLESS-WAVE and is supported by TWENTY65 and the IAHR.
+The workshop was part of the EPSRC-funded project SEAMLESS-WAVE and was supported by [TWENTY65](https://www.twenty65.ac.uk/) and the [IAHR](https://www.iahr.org/).
 It brought together practitioners and scholars in the field, aiming to identify and discuss timely issues in operational-scale flood modelling and forecasting.

-The workshop was to gain insights into felt industrial and practical needs, that require further addressing in academic research.
 The focus was on the themes:

-improving operational-scale flood mapping and forecasting, and flood resilience metric production including human response components
+- improving operational-scale flood mapping and forecasting, and
+- flood resilience metric production including human response components

 The workshop was facilitated by a series of invited talks by experts on subjects, which include hydraulic modelling and engineering, uncertainty quantification, flood-incident emergency response and management, and resilient engineering.

 A direct outcome of the workshop was an online document capturing the ideas formed during a workshop’s breakout session.
 This document will then be used as a starting point to develop a multi-authored contribution for publication, while seeking the feedback from the workshop’s speakers.